ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

 including those posed by AI and LLMs, and discuss actionable steps to mitigate these risks.

-With this comprehensive overview in mind, let’s begin our journey into securing the software supply chain by examining the critical intersections of people, processes, and technology.
+With this overview in mind, let’s begin our journey into securing the software supply chain by examining the critical intersections of people, processes, and technology.